Alexandra Navrotsky

 Alexandra Navrotsky (born 20 June 1943 in New York City) is a physical chemist in the field of nanogeoscience.
 She is an elected member of the United States National Academy of Sciences (NAS) and the American Philosophical Society (APS).
 She was a board member of the Earth Sciences and Resources division of the NAS from 1995 until 2000.

 In 2005, she was awarded the Urey Medal, by the European Association of Geochemistry.

-In 2006, she was awarded the Harry H. Hess Medal, by the American Geophysical Union.

-She is currently the director of NEAT ORU (Nanomaterials in Environment, Agriculture, and Technology Organized Research Unit), a primary program in nanogeoscience.
-She was distinguished professor at University of California, Davis.

-Dr. Alexandra Navrotsky is currently a reagents professor back at Arizona State University, Tempe AZ.
-Her research group (TherMotU) investigate a fundamental thermodynamics as it relates to nanomaterials, geology, and material science.
+The mineral navrotskyite which was discovered in Utah was named after her.
+Additionally, the American Ceramic Society named The Navrotsky Award for Experimental Thermodynamics of Solids to honor researchers in experimental solid-state thermodynamics.

 Early life and education

 She graduated from Bronx High School of Science in New York.
 She received B.S.
 (1963), M.S.
 (1964), and Ph.D.
 (1967) in physical chemistry from University of Chicago, where she studied with Ole J. Kleppa.

 Career and research

 In 1967, she went to Germany at the Clausthal University of Technology for postdoctoral work with Hermann Schmalzried.
 She came back to the U.S. in 1968 and continued her postdoctoral work at Pennsylvania State University.
 Then she joined the chemistry faculty at Arizona State University, for approximately five consecutive years.
 Later on, she moved to the Department of Geological and Geophysical Sciences at Princeton University in 1985.
 She became the chair of that department from 1988 to 1991.
-In 1997, she moved to University of California at Davis and became an Interdisciplinary Professor of Ceramic, Earth, and Environmental Materials Chemistry.
+In 1997, she moved to University of California, Davis and became an Interdisciplinary Professor of Ceramic, Earth, and Environmental Materials Chemistry.
 In 2001, she was chosen as the Edward Roessler Chair in Mathematical and Physical Sciences.
-From 2013 to 2017, she was interim dean of Mathematical and Physical Sciences in the College of Letters and Sciences, at University of California at Davis.
+From 2013 to 2017, she was interim dean of Mathematical and Physical Sciences in the College of Letters and Sciences, at University of California, Davis.
 She is currently a Regents Professor at Arizona State University and has directed the Navrotsky-Eyring Center for Materials of the Universe since 2019.
+The center’s main goals are to better understand planet formation, composition, and evolution.
 Her specializations include: Solid-state chemistry, Ceramics, Physics and Chemistry of Minerals, Geochemistry.